Animal welfare in Egypt: Fatima Naoot

 In 2016, Egyptian poet Fatima Naoot was convicted of "contempt of religion" and sentenced to three years in jail for a 2014 Facebook post criticising animal killing during Eid.

 The Matareya dog

-In December, 2019 a horrific video clip went viral across social media showing four people torturing a dog in a Tuk-Tuk by striking it with large knives, leaving long deep slashes across the body as the dog yelps in agony and finally succumbs to death.
+In December, 2019 a video clip went viral across social media showing four people torturing a dog in a Tuk-Tuk by striking it with large knives.
 The incident took place in al-Matareya suburb of Cairo, and immediately sparked outrage online.
 As a result, four people were arrested for torturing and killing the dog.